-(2) Insured residential mortgages are mortgages whereby our exposure to default is mitigated by insurance through the Canadian Mortgage and Housing Corporation or other private mortgage default insurers.
+(2) Insured residential mortgages are mortgages whereby our exposure to default is mitigated by insurance through the Canadian

-(3) Includes \$38,108 million and \$19 million of uninsured and insured home equity lines of credit, respectively (October 31, 2022 - \$39,591 million and \$23 million, respectively), reported within the personal loan category.
+Insured residential mortgages are mortgages whereby our exposure to default is mitigated by insurance through the Canadian Mortgage and Housing Corporation or other private mortgage default insurers.
+Includes \$38,108 million and \$19 million of uninsured and insured home equity lines of credit, respectively (October 31, 2022 - \$39,591 million and \$23 million, respectively), reported within the personal loan category.
 The amounts in the U.S. and Other International include term loans collateralized by residential mortgages.

-International include term loans collateralized by residential mortgages.
-(4) Region is based upon the address of the property mortgaged.
-The Atlantic provinces are comprised of Newfoundland and Labrador, Prince Edward Island, Nova Scotia and New Brunswick, and B.C. and territories are comprised of British Columbia, Nunavut, Northwest Territories and Yukon.
+Region is based upon the address of the property mortgaged.
+The Atlantic provinces are comprised of Newfoundland and Labrador, Prince Edward Island, Nova Scotia and New Brunswick, and B.C. and territories are comprised of British Columbia, Nunavut, Northwest (4) Territories and Yukon.